 Potassium is chemically very like sodium, but it even more reactive.
 It has one natural radioactive isotope, K40, which has a half-life of 1.28 billion years.
 K40 decays into Ar40, an isotope of argon; the relative amounts of each are used to date ancient rocks in a technique called potassium-argon dating.
 The most common isotope is K39 (93.1%).

 Potassium salts (see below) are essential to plant life (hence their use in fertilizers), and are important in animals for the transmission of impulses through the nervous system (see sodium-potassium pump.

-Potassium saltsPotassium carbonate (K2CO3) is a hygroscopic, white or colorless, crystalline solid, produced commercially by electolysis of potassium chloride, followed by treatment of the resulting potassium hydroxide with carbon dioxide.
+Potassium saltsPotassium carbonate (K2CO3) is a hygroscopic, white or colorless, crystalline solid, produced commercially by electrolysis of potassium chloride, followed by treatment of the resulting potassium hydroxide with carbon dioxide.
 It is an alkali used as a fertilizer, to make glass, soap, and dyes, and in cleaning and electroplating metals.

 Potassium chloride (KCl) is a white or colorless crystalline solid, extracted from lake brines and from minerals such as sylvite, kainite, and carnakkite.
-It is used as a fertilizer and as a raw material in the production of potassium carbnate and potassium hydroxide.
+It is used as a fertilizer and as a raw material in the production of potassium carbonate and potassium hydroxide.